-- Students with admission to the Master's programme Renewable Energy Systems.
+Students with admission to the master's programme Renewable Energy Systems (master's two years).

-- PhD students at the MN faculty who have the course as part of the approved curriculum and visiting PhD students.
+PhD candidates at the MN faculty who have the course as part of the approved curriculum and visiting PhD candidates.

-- For the remaining places, students will be given admission on a first-come-first-served basis.
+For the remaining places, students will be given admission based on the regular rules (number of credits first, then on a first-come-first-served basis).

-The course has a mandatory assignment that must be approved in order to take the final exam.
+The course has a mandatory assignment which must be approved in order to take the final exam.